The Game Reference wiki last edited by KillerZ on 04/19/14 07:14AM

 - Duke Nukem Forever: When Sam kills Kwongo, Jebediah is talking about how he thinks that Sam is "the one".
 Rajiev replies "You also thought that blondie guy was the one…" to which Jebediah replies "Yeah, but he was taking forever!"

-- Tomb Raider: A captured and raped Lara Craft can be found in the level “Dark Woods of the Snake”.
+- Tomb Raider: A captured Lara Craft can be found in the level “Dark Woods of the Snake”.

 Silent Scope 2: Dark Silhouette